stephentyers1975/notes/git/git-commands.md

 `git checkout -`
 ### or
 `git reflog`
-## go back to the last commit version of file
+## go back to the last commit version of file before staging
 `git restore filename`
 ### or
 `git checkout filename`